Error-331/code_tests/docs/bible/links.md

 Grace That Builds - September 5 (The gift of God is that he offers us salvation freely through the power of his grace; That grace also builds us up; it does not tear us down);

+Continue in Faith - September 6 (There are times when the waiting seasons of life grow long, and if we do not learn to endure patiently, we may give up hope);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;